 Gum Disease Diagnosis

 Every year, millions of Americans are diagnosed with periodontal disease.
 Also known as gum disease, periodontal disease is a dangerous infection of the gums that can severely damage your health.
 In fact, periodontal disease is the most common cause of tooth loss.
-If you are experiencing any of the symptoms of periodontal disease, it’s time to schedule a periodontal examination at Affordable Dental of Illinois.
+If you are experiencing any of the symptoms of periodontal disease, it’s time to schedule a periodontal examination at Affordable Dental Center.

 What Causes Periodontal Disease?